August 29, 2024

 • Remove the broken part of the tool.

-• Analyze the cause of the broken tool, including sudden increase in tool force, path problem, tool jitter, hard material or inaccurate spindle speed.
+• Analyze the cause of the broken tool, including a sudden increase in tool force, path problem, tool jitter, hard material, or inaccurate spindle speed.

 • Replace the tool and make necessary path adjustments and feed rate reductions.

-22. Parameter adjustment method when roughing condition is poor?
+22. Parameter adjustment method whether the roughing condition is poor.

-When tool life cannot be guaranteed even at a reasonable spindle speed, adjust the depth of cut first, the feed rate second, and then the lateral feed.
-Usually the depth of cut should not be less than 0.1 mm to avoid machining efficiency is too low.
+If the tool life cannot be guaranteed even at a reasonable spindle speed, adjust the depth of cut first.
+Then, adjust the feed rate.
+Finally, adjust the lateral feed.
+Usually, the depth of cut should not be less than 0.1 mm to avoid machining efficiency being too low.